amazon-archives/data-pipeline-samples/samples/RedshiftToRDS/readme.md

 #Redshift To RDS Without RDS Table create Sample

-This sample demonstrates how you can use Data Pipeline's to copy data from a Redshift table to a RDS table.
+This sample demonstrates how you can use Data Pipeline to copy data from a Redshift table to a RDS table.
 The template assumes that the table is already created in RDS.
 To make this sample to work, you must ensure you have the following:

 * myRDSDatabaseName: Rds Database Instance Name (DB Instance)
 * myRedshiftInstanceId: Redshift Cluster name (Cluster)